Revenue

 Space tourism is gradually becoming a feasible market, and SpaceX could play a significant role in its development.
 The market currently offers a variety of experiences, ranging from Earth-based activities to suborbital and orbital flights.
 The cost has typically been the major barrier, with experiences like Virgin Galactic's costing hundreds of thousands of dollars, but SpaceX has the opportunity to bring costs down and make space tourism more commonplace.

 SpaceX's reusable technology could be instrumental in reducing costs.
-Current estimates place the global space tourism market at about $870M in 2022 and project it to grow to almost $4B in 2032 with a CAGR of 16%.
+Estimates put the value of the global space tourism market at about $870M in 2022 and project it to grow to almost $4B in 2032 with a CAGR of 16%.

 Space stations